Murder of Patsy Morris

-On 16 June 1980, Patricia "Patsy" Morris, a fourteen-year old schoolgirl from Feltham, London, was murdered by strangulation.
+On 16 June 1980, Patricia "Patsy" Morris, a 14-year-old schoolgirl from Feltham, London, was murdered by strangulation.
 She disappeared after leaving her school during her lunch break, and was found dead in undergrowth on Hounslow Heath near her home two days later.
 Despite repeated appeals for information by police, her murder remains unsolved.

-The murder was brought to public attention again in 2008, when it was discovered that she had been a childhood girlfriend of west London serial killer Levi Bellfield.
+The murder was brought to public attention again in 2008, when it was discovered that she had been a childhood girlfriend of west London serial killer Levi Bellfield, known for being the murderer of Surrey teenager Milly Dowler in 2002.
 Police investigated links between her murder and Bellfield, but he was never formally charged over her death.

 Background

-Patricia Morris (10 January 1966 – 16 June 1980) was a blonde 14-year-old schoolgirl born to George Morris, a retired army chief, and Marjorie Morris.
-She had moved with her family from Birmingham to Isleworth, South West London, in 1979.
+Patricia Morris was a blonde 14-year-old schoolgirl born to George Morris, a retired army chief, and Marjorie Morris.
+She had moved with her family from Birmingham to Isleworth, West London, in 1979.
 She attended Feltham Comprehensive School with her sister and two brothers.